TehShrike/gzip-all/readme.md

 # gzip-all

-Recursively generate `.gz` gzipped versions of files recursively for every file in a folder.
+Generate `.gz` gzipped versions of files recursively for every file in a folder.

 ## API